In this article:

 What kind of business do you manage?I manage a storefront or service-area business.

-Your business might be a great fit for Google My Business.
+Your business might be a great fit for Business Profile on Google.

-Google My Business is built for businesses that make in-person contact with customers during specific hours.
+Business Profiles are built for businesses that make in-person contact with customers during specific hours.
 It’s not for exclusively online businesses, or homes for rent or sale.
-Learn more about eligibility for Google My Business.
+Learn more about eligibility for a Business Profile.

-For larger businesses, Google My Business also offers a tool for managing lots of locations.
+For larger businesses, Business Profiles also offer a tool to manage lots of locations.
 Learn more about bulk location management.

 Ready to get started?
 Click the sign up button and proceed to the next page of this guide.

-Unfortunately, Google My Business only serves businesses that make in-person contact with customers, and doesn’t serve online-only businesses.
-Learn more about eligibility for Google My Business.
+Unfortunately, a Business Profile only serves businesses that make in-person contact with customers, and doesn’t serve online-only businesses.
+Learn more about eligibility for a Business Profile.

 There’s good news, though: you can still grow your business with Google by getting started with Smart campaigns, Google’s easy-to-use online advertising platform.